Brownian Axion-like particles: Discussion and caveats:

 The time evolution of the energy density yielding a mixture of a cold and a hot component (\ref{enerdens}) gives rise to the interesting possibility that the ``warmth'' of this dark matter candidate evolves in time from a colder to a hotter component, the weight of each component is determined by the relaxation rate and the time scale.
 Hence it is possible that for a specific set of parameters (coupling and mass) the dark matter component is cold at the time of recombination but warms up as time evolves towards a warmer component, thereby yielding (ALP)'s as a warm dark matter candidate in the most recent Universe.
 This possibility has potentially important consequences for galaxy formation since an (ALP) which is a warm dark matter candidate may help to solve the core vs. cusp problem in dwarf galaxies.

 Furthermore, if the (ALP) is an ultralight dark matter candidate, it can become an ultrarelativistic component even for a temperature $\simeq T_{cmb} \simeq 0.1 eV$ at the time of recombination, which then contributes to $N_{eff}$ the effective number of relativistic species.
+As the interaction with the cosmic microwave background continues after recombination until today, the decay of the coherent condensate component and thermalization may affect the signal on birefringence if it is a consequence of the interaction of the CMB with a pseudoscalar field\cite{komatsu}.